a review of Portable Island : Te no Hira no Resort

 Fuck you for Ridge Racer in general.
-I bet, within the walls of your company, it’s absolutely positively imperative that everyone use the politest language when addressing the secretary, using the coffee machine, or operating a stapler; I bet you require your employees to turn off their cellular phones when they take a shit in the employee restrooms.
-I bet you’re really proud of that shit.
+I bet, within the walls of your company, it’s absolutely positively imperative that everyone use the politest language when addressing the secretary, using the coffee machine, or operating a stapler; I bet you require your employees to turn off their cellular phones when they take a stuff in the employee restrooms.
+I bet you’re really proud of that stuff.
 Yet apparently you don’t think it shameful that you’re always there to release a schlocked-together Ridge Racer for every new console.
 Fuck you for possessing that ballless notion that “people who just bought a new console are bound to buy any game, right?”

 Fuck you for that game sucking to begin with!